What are the Construction Hazards of Sandwich Panels?

 - Fiberglass reinforced plastic (FRP) or glass-reinforced polyester resin (combustible)

 FRP is a composite material made of a polymer matrix reinforced with other materials such as glass and carbon.
 It's used in construction, often in the aerospace industry.
 FRP also ignites in a range of 650 degrees to 1,000 degrees Fahrenheit, releases sooty smoke when burning and can quickly melt and flow, providing fuel to the existing fire.

 - Expanded polystyrene or polyethylene (highly combustible)

-- Combustible materials should not be stored along the outside walls of the building.
+- Do not store combustible materials along the outside walls of a building.